MFaarkrog/swift-snippets/README.md

 Before making a Pull Request, please run the `snippet-to-code.swift` script to make sure the Swift files corresponding to the snippets are up-to-date.

 To run the script, navigate to the file in the Terminal and run `./snippet-to-code.swift`.

+## Todo
+- [ ] Create a script for copying and renaming new snippets created in Xcode (located in the `CodeSnippets` directory).
+Use the value from the `IDECodeSnippetCompletionPrefix` key as the snippet's name.